 Busy Times of the Year

 Seattle's holiday season, major tech conferences, and summer vacations can be peak times for cat sitting.
-To capitalize on these busy times, plan ahead, communicate your availability well in advance by keeping your calendar up to date, and consider offering special discounts using the coupon code section in your Sitter Dashboard.
+To capitalize on these busy times and be a holiday hero, plan ahead, communicate your availability well in advance by keeping your calendar up to date, and consider offering special discounts using the coupon code section in your Sitter Dashboard.

 Places to Avoid/Precautions

 In Seattle, it's essential to be aware of parking restrictions and limited-access areas, especially in busy neighborhoods.
-Prioritize safety by adhering to local guidelines and familiarizing yourself with our cat sitter safety guide.
-This guide provides valuable insights into safe practices and emergency procedures, ensuring you're well-prepared for any situation.
+Adhering to local guidelines helps prioritize safety, as does familiarizing yourself with the cat sitter safety guide.
+This guide provides valuable insights into safe practices and emergency procedures, helping you prepare for any situation.

 Toughest Situations and Solutions